malariagen/pipelines/docs/specs/README.md

 provides a written specification of a pipeline, intended as a basis for implementation.

-## Versioning policy
+## Specification versioning policy

-Each specification will include a three-part version number.
+Each specification document will include a three-part version number.
 The version number will be incremented as follows:

-* Micro version bump - Add or clarify information in spec, but no change to actual pipeline.
+* Major version bump - For any changes that will qualitatively change outputs.

 * Minor version bump - For changes to pipeline that should not qualitatively change outputs, but may in practice produce slightly